Uppalapatibaba/HTML-CSS_tea_Station_project/README.txt

-This Project is built on using HTML and CSS as well as some JAVASCRIPT.
+This Project is built on using HTML and CSS as well as some Javascript.